 - Hunters carried these dogs in their pockets before unleashing them to flush out game.

 - They are fearsome hunters.
 Before being outlawed, rat pitting was a common use for the English Toy Terrier.

 The Bullmastiff is a smaller version of the English Mastiff, though they can still weigh up to 130 lbs and stand nearly 27 inches tall.
 And as you may have guessed, the Mastiffs were crossbred with Bulldogs to achieve the Bullmastiff.

 These dogs may lose a bit in size, but make they make up for it in speed and agility while retaining a good amount of strength.
 Back when poaching was a problem, these dogs were bred to take down a poacher in the middle of the night.

 That said, these mastiffs are highly biddable and trainable dogs.
 They’ll protect their master and the “assets” like their life depends on it.
-Even today, the Bullmastiff is one of the best guard dogs in the canine kingdom.
+Even today, the Bullmastiff is one of the best guard dogs that the canine kingdom has to offer.